chatphrase/caress/README.md

 ## Configuration

-Configuration for the database espects a "redis" object with "port" and "hostname", as used by [envigor][].
+Configuration for the database expects a "redis" object with "port" and "hostname", as used by [envigor][].

 [envigor]: https://github.com/stuartpb/envigor